 Pursuant to Rule 14A.81 and Rule 14A.82 of the Listing Rules, the 2018 Lease Agreement and the 2019 Lease Agreement shall be aggregated for the purposes of the compliance requirements under the Listing Rules.
-The aggregate value of the 2018 Revised Caps and the annual caps for the transactions entered into under the 2019 Lease Agreement for the three financial years ended December 31, 2021 are as follows:
+The aggregate value of the revised 2018 Cap and the annual caps for the transactions contemplated under the 2019 Lease Agreement for the three financial years ending December 31, 2021 are as follows:

-Aggreg Aggregated annual caps
+Aggreg Aggregated annual cap

-Financial year ended December 31 (IDR'000,000) Approx. (HK\$'000)
+Financial year ended/ending December 31 (IDR'000,000) Approx. (HK\$'000)

-2019 9,275 5,083
+2019 9,275 5,044

-2020 10,600 5,809
+2020 10,600 5,764

-2021 5,300 2,904
+2021 5,300 2,882

-The aggregate amount charged by PT PBI under the 2018 Lease Agreement and the 2019 Lease Agreement for the year ended December 31, 2021 was IDR4,969 million (approximately HK\$2.7 million) for rentals, service charges and parking charges.
+The aggregate amount charged by PT PBI under the 2018 Lease Agreement and the 2019 Lease Agreement for the year ended December 31, 2020 was IDR9,926.1 million (approximately HK\$5.3 million) for rentals, service charges, and parking charges.

-4. As disclosed in the announcement of the Company dated December 27, 2019 (the "Announcement"), PCPD Operations Limited ("PCPDOL", an indirect wholly-owned subsidiary of the Company) had on that day entered into a master agreement for supply and procurement of goods and services with each of the following parties: (i) PCCW Solutions Limited, an indirect wholly-owned subsidiary of PCCW (PCCW together with its subsidiaries, "PCCW Group"; PCCW Group excluding the Group and the HKT Group (as defined below), "Parent Group") (the agreement with this entity shall be referred to as the "Parent Group 2019 Master Agreement"); and (ii) Hong Kong Telecommunications (HKT) Limited ("HKTL"), an indirect wholly-owned subsidiary of HKT Limited ("HKT" together with its subsidiaries, "HKT Group") (the agreement with this entity shall be referred to as the "HKT Group 2019 Master Agreement").
-Such agreements set out the frameworks for the provision of certain goods and services by the Parent Group and the HKT Group respectively to the Group for a term of three years from January 1, 2020 to December 31, 2022 at prices to be determined in accordance with the terms stipulated therein and subject to the annual caps as disclosed in the Announcement.
-The categories of goods and services as provided under (i) the Parent Group 2019 Master Agreement are (a) information technology solutions and services and (b) corporate services and other services, and those provided under (ii) the HKT Group 2019 Master Agreement are (a) telecommunications and related equipment and services and (b) corporate services.
+- As disclosed in the announcement of the Company dated August 29, 2019, Partner Link Investments Limited ("Partner Link", a wholly-owned subsidiary of the Company) had entered into a project management services agreement (the "Project Management Services Agreement") with Antede Limited ("Antede", an associate of Li Tzar Kai, Richard, a director of the Company) on that day in relation to the project management services it provides to Antede for a term from August 29, 2019 to December 31, 2020 at the fees calculated in accordance with the terms of the Project Management Services Agreement, subject to the annual cap of HK\$8.5 million for the financial year ended December 31, 2019 and the annual cap of HK\$3 million for the financial year ended December 31, 2020.
+The aggregate fees charged by Partner Link under the Project Management Services Agreement for the year ended December 31, 2020 was approximately HK\$2.4 million for project management services. - As disclosed in the announcement of the Company dated December 27, 2019, PCPD Operations Limited ("PCPDOL", an indirect wholly-owned subsidiary of the Company) had on that day entered into a master agreement for supply and procurement of goods and services with each of the following parties: (i) PCCW Solutions Limited, an indirect wholly-owned subsidiary of PCCW (PCCW together with its subsidiaries, "PCCW Group"; PCCW Group excluding the Group and the HKT Group (as defined below), "Parent Group") (the agreement with this entity shall be referred to as the "Parent Group 2019 Master Agreement"); and (ii) Hong Kong Telecommunications (HKT) Limited ("HKTL"), an indirect wholly-owned subsidiary of HKT (HKT together with its subsidiaries, "HKT Group") (the agreement with this entity shall be referred to as the "HKT Group 2019 Master Agreement").
+Such agreements set out the frameworks for the provision of certain goods and services by the Parent Group and the HKT Group respectively to the Group for a term of three years from January 1, 2020 to December 31, 2022 at prices to be determined in accordance with the terms stipulated therein and subject to the annual caps as disclosed in the announcement.
+The categories of goods and services as provided under (i) the Parent Group 2019 Master Agreement are (a) Information Technology Solutions and Services and (b) Corporate Services and Other Services, and those provided under (ii) the HKT Group 2019 Master Agreement are (a) Telecommunications and Related Equipment and Services and (b) Corporate Services and Other Services.